kalkhudiya/react-payment-app/README.md

 ### Assumption
 Assuming user as authorized user, Based on the email id added.
 All the data associated to this email id only.\ Adding a fixed description for all the payment requests.\
+For this demo passing env variable this can be changed to env files too.\
 For this demo I have written all the payment API on client side this need to be moved to server side in real file scenario.

 ### Library used in this project